-Issuer Profile
+Profile

-Profile LOLC Holdings PLC is a public quoted company incorporated in 1980.
+Background LOLC Holdings PLC ("the HoldCo") is a public quoted company incorporated in 1980.
 The address of the Company's registered office is No. 100/1, Sri Jayawardenapura Mawatha, Rajagiriya, Sri Lanka and the principal place of business is situated at the same place.

-LOLC Holdings PLC is the ultimate holding Company of the Group.
+Structural Analysis LOLC Holdings PLC is the ultimate Holding Company of the Group.
 LOLC Group is one of the largest and established conglomerates in the country.
-LOLC holdings has diversified into group has interests in Manufacturing & trading, Agriculture & plantations, leisure, construction and real estate, Financial Services, Digital Empowerment, Research & Innovation, Strategic Investment and Mining.
-It has expanded their global presence in 25 countries.
+The HoldCo has diversified into sub-group with interests in Manufacturing & Trading, Agriculture & Plantation, Leisure, Construction and Real estate, Financial Services, Digital Empowerment, Research & Innovation, Strategic Investment and Mining.
+Geographically, the Group has expanded its global presence in 25 countries.

+Ownership

-Ownership The largest shareholding of the company is with Mr. I C Nanayakkara with an ownership of 48.90%.
-And 30.99% is held by LOLC Capital (Private) Limited which is 100% shareholding is with Mr. I C Nanayakkara.
-Mr. Ishara Nanayakkara is one of Sri Lanka's leading entrepreneurs and he is holding a key position within the LOLC Group as Deputy Chairman in LOLC Holdings PLC and Executive Chairman and director in other subsidiaries.
-The LOLC Group under Mr. Ishara Nanayakkara's leadership has diversified beyond the financial service arena, with large scale investments in leisure, construction, plantations, trading and manufacturing.
-Mr. Ishara Nanayakkara is a prominent entrepreneur serving on the Boards of many corporates and conglomerates internationally.
+Ownership Structure The largest shareholding of the HoldCo rests with Mr. I C Nanayakkara with an ownership of ~48.9%.
+Meanwhile, ~31% is held by LOLC Capital (Private) Limited which is 100% owned by Mr. I C Nanayakkara, thereby contributing indirectly to his shareholding in the HoldCo.

+Stability Mr. Ishara Nanayakkara is one of Sri Lanka's leading entrepreneurs holding a key position within the LOLC Group as Deputy Chairman in LOLC Holdings PLC and Executive Chairman and director in other subsidiaries.

+Business Acumen The LOLC Group under Mr. Ishara Nanayakkara's leadership has diversified beyond the financial service arena, with large scale investments in Leisure, Construction, Plantation, Trading and Manufacturing.

+Financial Strength Mr. Ishara Nanayakkara is a prominent entrepreneur serving on the Boards of many Corporates and Conglomerates internationally.
 Coming from a strong business background, involved in their family enterprises, he ventured into the arena of financial services with a strategic investment in LOLC Holdings PLC and was appointed to the Board in 2002.

+Governance

-Governance LOLC Board comprises 06 members; three non-executive and three executive directors, with two independent directors on the Company's Board.
-The Board of Directors comprises highly qualified individuals with decades of experience.
+Board Structure LOLC Board comprises 06 members; three non-executive and three executive directors, with two independent directors on the Company's Board Members' Profile The Board of Directors comprises highly qualified individuals with decades of experience.
 Their diversified backgrounds and extensive experience provide holistic guidance to the Company.
-Mr. Ishara Nanayakkara is Executive Deputy Chairman and he has more than 20 years of experience in LOLC Board.
-The Board ensures effective governance through five committees, namely Audit Committee, The Talent Development and Remuneration Committee, Related Party Transaction Review Committee, The Integrated Risk Management Committee and The Corporate Governance Committee.
+Mr. Ishara Nanayakkara is the Executive Deputy Chairman and has more than 20 years of experience on LOLC's Board of

+Board Effectiveness The Board ensures effective governance through five committees, namely Audit Committee, The Talent Development and Remuneration Committee, Related Party Transaction Review Committee, The Integrated Risk Management Committee and The Corporate Governance Committee.